Truthful Fair Division without Free Disposal: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we study the problem of fairly dividing a heterogeneous resource in the presence of strategic agents and demonstrate the powers and limitations of truthful mechanisms in this setting.
-An immediate question is whether our mechanisms in Section~\ref{sec:mechanism-two} can be generalized to work for any number of agents with piecewise uniform valuations.
+An immediate question that arises is whether the mechanisms in Section~\ref{sec:mechanism-two} can be generalized to work for any number of agents with piecewise uniform valuations.
 While our results in Section~\ref{sec:mechanism-many} provide a partial answer to this question, extending to the general setting seems to require a drastically different idea.
-Indeed, it could also be that there is an impossibility result once we move beyond the case of two agents.
+Indeed, while other examples of truthful mechanisms given in Section~\ref{sec:impossibility} can be generalized to multiple agents, these extensions do not satisfy envy-freeness or even positive share.
+Of course, it could also be that there is an impossibility result once we move beyond the case of two agents.

-Another direction is to allow agents to have valuations from a larger class.
+Another direction for future work is to allow agents to have valuations from a larger class.
 A natural next step would be to consider the class of \emph{piecewise constant} valuations, in which an agent values each interval uniformly but can have different marginal utilities for different intervals.
-It is not known whether there exists a deterministic truthful envy-free mechanism even for two agents with piecewise constant valuations, either with or without the free disposal assumption.
-We believe that this is a theoretically intriguing and practically important question that should be resolved in future work.
+Intriguingly, it is not known whether there exists a deterministic truthful and envy-free mechanism even for two agents with piecewise constant valuations, either with or without the free disposal assumption.
+Again, the question is still open even if we relax envy-freeness to positive share; it does not seem clear whether (significantly) relaxing the fairness notion helps in designing a truthful mechanism for piecewise constant valuations.

+Finally, our results in Section~\ref{sec:competitive} leave open the question of determining the best efficiency ratio that can be achieved by a truthful mechanism.
+This quantity has been called the \emph{price of truthfulness} by Maya and Nisan~\cite{MN12}, who studied it in the setting where free disposal is allowed.
+While we have established tight upper bounds on the efficiency ratio of truthful and envy-free mechanisms for both cake cutting and chore division, our current techniques are not sufficient to show that the bounds remain tight in the absence of envy-freeness.
+If a truthful mechanism with a higher efficiency ratio were to exist, it would be useful in situations where only resistance to strategic behavior is desired.